braathen/qv-webticket/README.md

 QvWebTicket is an ASP.NET module for simpifying integration with QlikView to other products, platforms or portals using so called "Web Tickets".

+Some "features" includes...

+* A simple module to include in your own projects (available from NuGet)
+* Automatic generation of redirect uri including the ticket
+* Redirect to AccessPoint or directly to an application
+* Make initial selections inside an application
+* Switch easily between Windows Authentication/IP whitelists
+* Minimal configuration

 ### Installation

 Easiest way to install is by using the NuGet Package Management Console inside of Visual Studio.